Rotring 300 2mm clutch pencil modification

 Another light bulb came on (getting to be competition to Blackpool you might think).
 Why not make things very much simpler?

 Here is the Fusion image of the boss.
-This would have been very difficult to cut as one piece in metal but very simple as a 3D print.
+This would have been tricky to cut as one piece in metal but very simple as a 3D print.

 Here is a close up view of the final assembly with the top hat out of shot at the far end of the M8 studding but shown in the second image.
 The knob on the left grips the end of the studding to allow easy adjustment of the position of the top hat.
 The inner knob locks the studding in place against the boss.
-Both knobs have embedded M8 nuts.
+Both knobs have embedded M8 nuts glued in place.
 (Note the bend on studding is a photographic distortion).

 Two solutions for a depth stop.
 The second option is peculiar to the Myford and the first solution more universally adaptable to other lathes.
 The following download ZIP file contains the STL files for both versions and there is a second ZIP which has the Fusion 360 model for those wanting to tweak.
 Either version will make a useful addition to the workshop tooling.